Foie gras: Suitability of breeds and species

 The production of foie gras occurs on the argument that migrating wildfowl seasonally eat such that their liver naturally enlarges.
 However, the bird used predominantly in foie gras production is a hybrid of a male Muscovy duck and a female Pekin duck.
 It has been noted that the Muscovy duck is non-migratory, and both the Pekin and the mulard hybrid cannot fly.
 Domestic ducks (including the Pekin) are derived from the mallard duck, which is sometimes migratory and sometimes not.
 Therefore, although the domestic goose might be adapted to store food before migration, it is less likely that the Mulard hybrid duck has the same potential.

 Force-feeding procedure

 Fear

 Geese and ducks show avoidance behaviour (indicating aversion) toward the person who feeds them and the feeding procedure.
-Although an EU committee in 1998 reported seeing this aversion, they noted that at the time, there was no "conclusive" scientific evidence on the aversive nature of force-feeding.
 The AVMA (Animal Welfare Division) when considering foie gras production stated "The relatively new Mulard breed used in foie gras production seems to be more prone than its parent breeds to fear of people".
+Although in 1998 the EU Scientific Committee on Animal Health and Animal Welfare reported seeing this aversion, they noted that at the time, there was no "conclusive" scientific evidence on the aversive nature of force-feeding.